davewsmith/play/vue-simple/README.md

-# Vue 2 without a build stack
+# Vue.js 2 without a build stack

-This uses a pattern found in NASA F' GDS[1], which depart slightly from what I've seen in the official Vue docs.
+This uses a pattern found in NASA F' GDS[1], which depart slightly from what I've seen in the official Vue.js docs.

 The novel bit is the use of seemingly stand-alone `Vue.component(...)` calls to register components, rather than explicitly attaching components to a  `new Vue(...)` instance.